Prag8855/aab/content/guides/immigration-office.md

 ## How to get an appointment

-You need an appointment to visit the *Ausländerbehörde*.
-If you go without an appointment, they will tell you to go home.[^3]
+To visit the *Ausländerbehörde*, you need an appointment.
+If you go without an appointment, they will not help you.[^3]

-Since August 2024, **there is no appointment booking system**.[^2] To get an appointment, you must [apply for a residence permit](/guides/residence-permit#how-to-apply-in-berlin) or [use their contact form](#how-to-contact-the-auslanderbehorde).
-They can take months to reply.
+Since August 2024, **you can't book an appointment**.[^2] You must [apply for a residence permit](/guides/residence-permit#how-to-apply-in-berlin) or [use their contact form](#how-to-contact-the-auslanderbehorde).
+They decide when they give you an appointment.
+They can take weeks or months to reply.

 ## Wait times